Nearshore Outsourcing: What Is It and How Do You Use It?

 So, what does nearshore mean?
 Nearshore outsourcing is a process of delegating some tasks, particularly software development and some business processes, to companies in neighboring countries to get better control over operational expenditures.

 - convenient location

 - same or similar time zones and languages

 Argentina or Mexico are nearshore countries for the USA.
-Meanwhile, Ukraine is a nearshore destination for Western European countries (Sweden, Norway, Finland, Germany, United Kingdom, Denmark, Netherlands) and Bulgaria — for the Middle East (Israel, UAE).
+Meanwhile, Ukraine or Poland is a nearshore destination for Western European countries (Sweden, Norway, Finland, Germany, United Kingdom, Denmark, Netherlands) and Bulgaria — for the Middle East (Israel, UAE).